davidmdm/simple-data-loader/README.md

 const resouceLoader = dataloader(getResource, { ttl: 5000 });

-const resourcePromise = resourceLoader.load('resourceID');
+const resourcePromise = resourceLoader('resourceID');

 // await or the handle promise as you will.
 // However resulted promise is cached for key `resourceID` for the next 5000 milliseconds

 // If however you want to invalidate a key programitically you can: resourceLoader.delete('resourceId');
-resourceLoader.load('resourceId'); // will generate a new request for the underlying resource and cache it.
+resourceLoader('resourceId'); // will generate a new request for the underlying resource and cache it.
 ```

 simple-data-loader can also be used to cache functions that have multiple arguments.